 |Total Estimated Costs|

-The majority of Grace Bible College undergrads use financial aid to finance their education.
-In 2021, 300 of the 207 undergrads enrolled received financial aid.
-Grace Bible College meets 63 percent of the demonstrated financial need for undergraduates.
+In 2022, 300 of the 1,009 undergrads enrolled received financial aid.
+Grace Bible College meets 63% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $9,849 a year.
-Around 59 percent of Grace Bible College undergrads take out student loans to cover any remaining costs.
+Around 59% of Grace Bible College undergrads take out student loans to cover any remaining costs.
 Grace Bible College graduates who have student loans graduate with an average of $21,527 of student loan debt.

 The average debt for each loan type varies.